 8. Sweet potatoes can promote healthy skin and hair

-Vitamin C is also important to keep your immune system working in tip-top shape because it stimulates the production of white blood cells (our body’s infection fighters), and if you’ll remember, a sweet potato can give you 25% of the recommended daily value.
+Vitamin C is also important to keep your immune system working in tip-top shape because it stimulates the production of white blood cells (our body’s infection fighters).
+If you remember, a sweet potato can give you 25% of the recommended daily value.
 While it might not keep you from ever getting a cold, research suggests it could shorten the duration a tad (and when we’re feeling under the weather, we’ll take any help we can get).
 Extra vitamin C isn’t stored very well in the body, so we need to get it from our diet (or supplements) every day.

 10. Sweet potatoes could help you maintain a healthy weight